rejojer/OpenKB/README.md

 - **Broad format support:** PDF, Word, Markdown, PowerPoint, HTML, Excel, CSV, text, URLs, and more.
 - **Scales to long documents:** Long and complex documents are handled via [PageIndex](https://github.com/VectifyAI/PageIndex) tree indexing, enabling accurate, vectorless, context-aware retrieval.
-- **Native multi-modality:** Retrieves and understands figures, tables, and images -- not just text.
+- **Native multi-modality:** Retrieves and understands figures, tables, and images, not just text.
 - **Compiled wiki:** The LLM compiles your documents into summaries, concept pages, entity pages, and cross-links, all kept in sync.
 - **Query & chat:** One-off questions or multi-turn conversations over your wiki, with persisted sessions to resume.
-- **Skill Factory:** Distill redistributable agent skills from your wiki.
+- **Skill Factory:** Distills redistributable agent skills from your wiki.
 - **OKF-ready:** Wiki pages follow the [Google OKF](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing) specification for knowledge sharing.
 - **Obsidian-compatible:** The wiki is plain `.md` files with cross-links.
 Open it in Obsidian for graph view and browsing.